estansifer/factoriomods/ctg/README.md

- numbers in base Fibonacci, the Burr distribution, the Dagum distribution, queues, priority queues, union-find algorithm, the Mandelbrot set, Perlin noise, a differential equation solver using fourth-order Runge-Kutta, percolation theory, diffusion limited aggregates (related to Wilson's maze algorithm), the inverse error function, and the Fast Fourier Transform.
+ numbers in base Fibonacci, the Burr distribution, the Dagum distribution, queues, priority queues, union-find algorithm, the Mandelbrot set, Perlin noise, a differential equation solver using fourth-order Runge-Kutta, percolation theory, diffusion limited aggregates (related to Wilson's maze algorithm), a pseudo-random number generator, the inverse error function, and the Fast Fourier Transform.
  * The `distort` transformation may get improved in the future, but I find that the Noise pattern does better at accomplishing roughly the same goal.

 ## Versions

+ * 0.4.0
+    * It is now possible to set a seed so that you can produce the same terrain on different playthroughs.
+    * All patterns except JigsawIslands have been adjusted so that terrain generation no longer depends on what order you explore the terrain in.
+    * Screenshotting bugfix.
+    * Fixed artifact in Zoom(RectGrid(), z) when the zoom level is a power of two: thanks fessoric for the bug report.
+    * Added thumbnail.
  * 0.3.0 Changes:
     * Simplified the mod settings so that water and void generation are combined into one setting.
-    This makes setting up a map with no void slightly more streamlined, and also allows for the possibility of patterns that entagle the generation of water and void.
+    This makes setting up a map with no void slightly more streamlined, and also allows for the possibility of patterns that entangle the generation of water and void.
     * Tweaked some of the suggested preset maps, particularly the "natural" maps
     * Added the option to preserve Factorio's normal water generation, say for use with void maps.
     * Added internal support for future planned features
+ * 0.2.1
- * 0.2.1 Fixed bug in Maze3 / RandGrid; fixed misleading statement in README and warning message.
+    * Fixed bug in Maze3 / RandGrid; thanks Kent2007 for reporting the bug.
+    * Fixed misleading statement in README and warning message.
-    Thanks Kent2007 for reporting the bug.
  * 0.2.0 Many changes:
     * Updated for Factorio 0.16 (skipping 0.15)
     * Rewrote all core code